Categories

 DESCRIPTION

-Perl 6 is underdocumented.
+Perl 6 is under-documented.
 That's no surprise, because (apart from the specification) writing a compiler for Perl 6 seems to be much more urgent than writing documentation that targets the user.

 Unfortunately that means that it's not easy to learn Perl 6, and that you have to have a profound interest in Perl 6 to actually find the motivation to learn it from the specification, IRC channels or from the test suite.

-Each lesson has a rather limited topic, and tries to explain the two or three most important points with very short examples.
+Each lesson has a rather limited scope, and tries to explain the two or three most important points with very short examples.
 It also tries to explain why things changed from Perl 5 to 6, and why this is important.
-I also hope that the knowledge you gain from reading these lessons is enough to basically understand the Synopsis, which are the canonical source of all Perl 6 wisdom.
+I also hope that the knowledge you gain from reading these lessons is enough to basically understand the Synopses, which are the canonical source of all Perl 6 wisdom.

 To keep the reading easy, each lesson should not exceed 200 lines or 1000 words (but it's a soft limit).